degski/never-null-mutex/README.md

 # never-null-mutex
 a mutex with non-zero default, and implicit uninitialized state.
-I herewith consider public and attributable to degski, he/her with access to this repo.
+I herewith consider this idea public and attributable to degski, he/her with access to this repo.

 ### desciption